rejetto/hfs/dev-plugins.md

 WARNING: All the properties above are a bit special and must go in `exports` only (thus, not returned in `init`) and the syntax used must be strictly JSON (thus, no single quotes, only double quotes for strings and objects), and must fit one line.

-- `init` described in the previous section.
+- `init: (api: object) => void | object` described in the previous section.
+If an object is returned, it will be merged with other "exported" properties described in this section, so you can return `{ unload }` for example.
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
   You can also include external files, by entering a full URL.
 Multiple files can be specified as `['file1.css', 'file2.css']`.
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).